Table of Contents

 If you are still not impressed with nail contouring, here is a list of reasons why you should give it a shot right now:

-- Makes the fingers and nails look elongated and thinner.
+- It makes the fingers and nails look elongated and thinner.

 - Does not make use of gels or acrylics.

-- The single swipe method is absolutely easy to execute.
+- The single swipe method is straightforward to execute.

 - It is not at all a time-consuming process.